 - 1. Scope of Section.
 This section states general rules on offer and acceptance.
 Sections 204 and 205 concern acceptances that vary the offer and conditional offers or acceptances; when applicable, those sections control over this section to the extent of a conflict. - 2.
 Reasonable Methods of Acceptance.
 A party has a right to control the terms under which its offer can be accepted, if it does so expressly.
-In many cases, this occurs by insistence on agreement to all terms or on following a stated method for acceptance.
+In many cases, this occurs through insistence on agreement to all terms or on following a stated method required for expressing acceptance.
 If an offeror does not limit the method of acceptance, any reasonable manner of acceptance suffices.
-This rule reflects ordinary practice and follows Restatement (Second) of Contracts § 19 and Uniform Commercial Code § 2-206 (1998 Official Text). - 3.
-Shipment or Promise to Ship.
+This rule reflects ordinary practice and follows Restatement (Second) of Contracts § 19 and Uniform Commercial Code § 2-206 (1998 Official Text).
+It accommodates new methods of communication as they develop.

+- 3. Shipment or Promise to Ship.
 Paragraph (2) follows Uniform Commercial Code § 2-206(1)(b) (1998 Official Text).
-Either a shipment or a prompt promise to ship the copy is a proper means of acceptance of an offer looking to current shipment of a copy, unless the offer otherwise states.
-The second sentence recognizes that, in some cases, it is useful commercially to accommodate a request for a copy with a shipment that may not fully conform.
-In such cases, there is no acceptance of the offer if the shipping party notifies the licensee that the shipment is offered only as an accommodation.
-Paragraph (2) has more limited application in this Act than Article 2.
+Either a shipment or a prompt promise to ship the copy is a proper means of acceptance of an offer looking to current shipment of the copy, unless the offer otherwise states.
+The second sentence accommodates the fact that, in some cases, it is useful commercially to accommodate a request for a copy with a shipment that may not fully conform.
+In such cases, there is not an acceptance of the offer if the shipping party notifies the licensee that the shipment is offered only as an accommodation to the licensee.
+Paragraph (2) has a more limited application in this Act than Article 2.
 It applies only to contracts that call solely for a return performance by shipment of a copy.
-It does not apply to a license of information since the terms of the license are not set by shipment itself. - 4.
+It does not apply to a contract for a license of information since the terms of the license are not set by shipment itself. - 4.
 Beginning of Performance.
-The beginning of performance by an offeree can be an acceptance if it unambiguously indicates an intent to be bound.
-Paragraph (3) follows Uniform Commercial Code § 2-206 (1998 Official Text) in limiting that effect to prevent abuse.
-Beginning performance as acceptance, even if a reasonable means of acceptance, requires notice to the offeror that there has been acceptance.
-If notice is not given in a reasonable time, the offeror can treat its offer as having lapsed before acceptance.

-5. Electronic Responses.
+The beginning of performance by an offeree can be an effective acceptance if it unambiguously indicates an intent to be bound.
+Paragraph (3) follows Uniform Commercial Code § 2-206 (1998 Official Text) to limit that effect so as to prevent abuse.
+Under this section, beginning performance, even if a reasonable means of acceptance, requires notice to the offeror that there has been acceptance.
+If this notice is not given in a reasonable time, the offeror can treat its offer as having lapsed before acceptance. - 5.
+Electronic Responses.
 Paragraph (4) adopts a time of receipt rule for an electronic acceptance or an electronic performance.
 The performance may entail making access available to the other party.
 In this case, acceptance by performance occurs when the access is enabled or access materials are received.